-Get started on your Christmas crafts with this cute mitten ornament pattern.
-It’s a free pattern and it comes in 3 sizes – for all your holiday decorations!
-And it’s part of my new free Homemade Holiday Pattern Bundle – scroll down to get them all!
+Here's a free Christmas mitten template for a stunning mitten ornament.
+Get started on your Christmas crafts with this free mitten ornament pattern that comes in 3 sizes - for all your holiday decorations!
+And it's part of my new free Homemade Holiday Pattern Bundle - scroll down to get them all!

 This post contains affiliate links.
 Thanks for your support.

 Need to make them larger?
-No problem, the free pattern comes in 3 sizes!
+No problem, the free Christmas mitten ornament template comes in 3 sizes!

 If you're looking for more holiday patterns, these are super popular right now: